-In 2011, Derek worked full time at Weta Workshop to create animatronic props and effects for several feature films, including "The Hobbit.”
-He also worked on set with animatronic pieces and actors.
+In 2011, I worked full time at Weta Workshop to create animatronic creature props and effects for several feature films, including "The Hobbit".
+I did some work on set with my pieces and actors.

-In February 2006, Derek founded Golem Group, LLC.
-He developed several animatronic systems, incorporating work with robotic frames, pneumatic actuators, servomechanisms, sensors, custom PCB electronics, and control circuitry.
+In February 2006, I founded Golem Group.
+I made several animatronic systems, incorporating work with robotic frames, pneumatic actuators, servomechanisms, sensors, custom PCB electronics, and control circuitry.
 Golem Workshop is an ongoing effort to advance Character Robot technologies.

-From July 2005 to January 2010, Derek worked as a computer engineer for US Army CERDEC.
-Derek was on the C2ORE ATO Team, working in software development, testing, and demonstrations on a system to control multiple robotic entities simultaneously.
-Additionally, he worked as an ARL guest researcher in various robotics technologies under the Robotics Collaborative Technology Alliance.
+From July 2005 to January 2010, I was a computer engineer for US Army CERDEC.
+I was on the C2ORE ATO Team, working in software development, testing, and demonstrations on a system to control multiple robotic entities simultaneously.
+Additionally, I worked as an ARL guest researcher in various robotics technologies under the Robotics Collaborative Technology Alliance.

 Columbia University - New York, NY - Jan 2006 to August 2009